google/omaha/ServerProtocolV3.md

     * `40`: app-specific command started
     * `41`: app-specific command ended
     * `50`: update-check failure (to avoid doubling server load during an outage, this event should only be transmitted a small fraction of the time the client encounters a failure on the update check)
-    * `51`: reserved.
+    * `51`: free.
 Different implementors of the protocol may define a custom meaning.
-    * `52`: reserved.
+    * `52`: free.
 Different implementors of the protocol may define a custom meaning.
-    * `53`: reserved.
+    * `53`: free.
 Different implementors of the protocol may define a custom meaning.
 (Only known use is by the Chrome Recovery Component.)
-    * `54`: reserved.
+    * `54`: free.
 Different implementors of the protocol may define a custom meaning.
 (Only known use is by ChromiumOS.)
-    * `55`: reserved.
+    * `55`: free.
 Different implementors of the protocol may define a custom meaning.
     * `100`: setup failure
     * `102`: COM server failure
     * `103`: setup update failure